Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

-We follow the convention of employing \textbf{boldface} for the encoded object-logical connectives (i.e., the algebraic operations: $\band, \bor, \bimp, \bcmpl, \bbot, \btop$, etc.).
+It is worth noting that algebraic equality ($\bapprox$) is identical to its meta-logical counterpart ($=_{\sigma\ar\sigma\ar\bool}$) as a consequence of HOL's \textit{functional extensionality} \cite{SEPTT}.
 Observe that the binary operations meet ($\band$) and join ($\bor$) become encoded as terms of type $\sigma\ar\sigma\ar\sigma$, by reusing HOL's conjunction and disjunction, what makes them tantamount to set intersection and union, respectively.
-Similarly the top ($\btop$) and bottom ($\bbot$) elements are encoded as zero-ary connectives (of type $\sigma$) by reusing the meta-logical \texttt{True} and \texttt{False} terms:
+Similarly the top ($\btop$) and bottom ($\bbot$) elements are encoded as zero-ary connectives (of type $\sigma$) by reusing the meta-logical \texttt{true} and \texttt{false} terms.

 Drawing upon the classicality of our meta-logic (HOL) we can define an implication connective ($\bimp$) analogously by reusing HOL's classical counterpart.
 Moreover, the object-logical Boolean complement ($\bcmpl$) can be equivalently encoded by reusing HOL's negation.